Hossein-Bararian/Dummy-Agent/README.md

-Dummy agent isn't kidding with anyone .
+Garry isn't kidding with anyone .
 Don't be fooled by his silly appearance !